rexherndon/m.s.-cisba-portfolio/Software Systems/README.md

 - CIDM 6303 - Technical Foundations in Computer Information Systems
 - CIDM 6325 - Electronic Commerce and Web Development

 During that time, I produced different artifacts of work showcasing the knowledge and skills developed in this curriculum area.
-These artifacts can be found in three different repositories, but I have also taken the time to copy the contents from those repositories into sub-folders within this repository as well (to keep everything consolidated).
+These artifacts can be found in two different repositories, but I have also taken the time to copy the contents from those repositories into sub-folders within this repository as well (to keep everything consolidated).

 - [https://github.com/rexherndon/cidm-6303](https://github.com/rexherndon/cidm-6303)
 - [https://github.com/rexherndon/guac-n-roll](https://github.com/rexherndon/guac-n-roll)